SwechTech03/Assignment/README.md

 # Assignment
 My Python Assignment 4th semester
-This is a readme description
+This is a readme description.